 You can even have your children carry their own gear like a backpack and possibly trekking poles or other items of importance like binoculars.
 Even a small child can enjoy carrying a small backpack.
 Keep the pack’s weight appropriate for the child’s size.

-If your children are into recycling and preservation of nature, carry a garbage bag with you and pick up trash along the trail.
+If your children are into recycling and the preservation of nature, carry a garbage bag with you and pick up trash along the trail.
 Giving back to trails is a wonderful experience that connects us to the trails we hike.

 Teach Your Child To “Leave No Trace”